Study in Norway Without IELTS 2026 (Scholarships)

 TOEFL iBT (Internet-Based Test)

-• Accepted by: Most Norwegian universities (e.g., University of Oslo, NTNU, BI Norwegian Business School).
+• Accepted by: Most Norwegian universities like University of Oslo, NTNU, BI Norwegian Business School.

 • Key Notes: Ensure scores are sent directly to the university via ETS.